vivocha/appointments-scheduler-docs/README.md

 ## Appointment Data Encryption

-It is possible to encrypt the stored appointment context data.
-To enable this security feature, the *data collection encryption* property in the Vivocha Account settings MUST be set to *Transmission & storage*.
+The Appointments Scheduler automatically encrypts all the appointments context data, which may contain sensitive data.
-If encryption is enabled, only the appointment `context.data` property is encrypted before storing it, and it is automatically decrypted when accessed, for example by calling an API endpoint.
+Only the appointment `context.data` property is encrypted before storing it, and it is automatically decrypted when accessed, for example by calling an API endpoint.

 ---